 During lockdown it’s important that we try and have fun and do things to make us smile (in line with social distancing).
-We’ve seen some fantastic creative videos online, such as the Stone Detachment from Staffordshire and West Midlands (North Sector) ACF ‘passing along’ an item around their cadets (video here) and The Royal Air Force Air Cadets National Youth Ensembles performing a fantastic virtual rendition of ‘Africa’ (which includes cadets from our region, video here).
+We’ve seen some fantastic creative videos online, such as the Stone Detachment from Staffordshire and West Midlands (North Sector) ACF ‘passing along’ video and The Royal Air Force Air Cadets National Youth Ensembles performing a fantastic virtual rendition of ‘Africa’ (which includes cadets from our region).

 Daily/weekly activities and challenges